Fox Reality Channel

 Fox Reality Channel was an American pay television channel.
-It was launched on May 24, 2005, and was owned by the Fox Entertainment Group.
-It featured many shows that were originally on the Fox network (or produced by Fox).
-The channel also featured reality shows syndicated from other networks (such as ABC, CBS, NBC, The CW and MyNetworkTV), as well as many international shows from the United Kingdom, Australia, and New Zealand.
+It was launched on May 24, 2005, and was owned by the Fox Entertainment Group Fox Reality Channel was dedicated to airing reality programming 24/7 It featured many shows that were originally on the Fox network (or produced by Fox).
+The channel also featured reality shows syndicated from other networks (such as ABC, CBS, NBC, The CW), as well as many international shows from the United Kingdom, Australia, and New Zealand.
+The channel was led by reality television industry veteran, David Lyle, network programmer, Bob Boden, cable marketing executive, Lorey Zlotnick and FOX Executive, David Nathanson who oversaw business and operations.